midtownsystems/purviewtest/README.md

 ﻿# purviewtest

-A test repo to see if DLP controls apply, which they seemingly don't
+A test repo to see if DLP controls apply